hhuang42/Video-Game-Console-Design/Lab-1/Lab-Report.md

 The wiring was performed with the aim of minimizing the amount of wire used so the wires would hug the controller body, so they were unlikely to catch on surrounding objects and pull out attached components.

+All buttons were wired to ground and an input pin, such that the input pin can be pulled high in software to detect a connection to ground when the button is pressed.

 ## Testing

 The design was tested primarily through marking the planned locations of components or taping them down, and then holding the controller to gain a feel for how easy it was to press the desired buttons.